Fire and Safety Instructor banner

 • Communication and presentation skills

-• Knowledge of fire safety principles and practices
+• Technical knowledge of fire safety principles

 • Ability to assess and manage risks